krishnenduATU/Python1/README.md

 ```

 - A new branch is created from "dev" branch, named "Feature_#<issue number>" as shown below.
 - Developer will work on the new feature.
 Then commits the changes.
-Make sure to add issue number to the commit message, for example "Feature #8 : Created UDP server and client scripts" to track the changes.
+Make sure to add issue number to the commit message, for example " Feature #4 : Created Disk Recce script " to track the changes.
 - Now, checkout to "dev" branch and merge the newly created feature branch.
 Delete the feature branch.
 - Checkout to "test" branch and merge the changes made in "dev" branch so that all the branch are in same state.
 - Push the changes on local "dev" and "test" branches to remote repo.